DivyaKumarBaid/Learning_React/Readme.md

 }
 ```

-Here in the above example we are using props as parameter it is bascially a JS object (just like dict in python) that holds key values of parameters we pass to this function.
+Here in the above example, we are using props as parameters it is a JS object (just like dict in python) that holds key value pairs of parameters we pass to this function.

 _* Whatever is inside the {} is JS *_

 ```JavaScript